HMKnapp/spotify-ripper/README.md

 There's a few extra steps when using WSL:

-> Note that these steps should also be used after installing on both Ubuntu/Debian or MacOS.
+> These steps should also be used after installing on both Ubuntu/Debian or MacOS.

 1. After installation of ```spotify-ripper``` is complete, change the read/write permissions for the ```.spotify-ripper``` folder with: